 IPE in partnership with the CoE Office of Student Affairs provides support and assistance for student organizations that travel internationally.
 Beyond traditional study and work abroad opportunities, the College encourages student organizations to consider developing international experiences for their members.
 International travel can be a great way to maximize an organization's impact and to build leadership skills for their members.
-Check M-Compass, https:// mcompass.umich.edu, to see where CoE student organizations are currently engaged globally.
-There are many resources available to student organizations who want to travel internationally, please visit http:// studentorgs.engin.umich.edu/ students leadership international-experiences-travel for more details
+Check the IPE website (link below) to see where CoE student organizations are currently engaged globally.
+There are many resources available to student organizations who want to travel internationally, please visit https://ipe.engin.umich.edu/student-organization-international-travel/ for more details.